Somatic Psychotherapy and Indigenous Wisdom

-THE TRUE PURPOSE OF PSYCHOTHERAPY
+THE TRUE PURPOSE OF EMOTIONAL LEARNING

 WORTH REMEMBERING DURING THESE TURBULENT TIMES “We live in a community of people not so that we can suppress or dominate each other or make each other miserable, but so that we can better and more reliably satisfy all life’s healthy needs”.
 Wilhelm Reich, M.D.

-This is the TRUE PURPOSE OF PSYCHOTHERAPY:
+This is the TRUE PURPOSE OF EMOTIONAL LEARNING:

 To Respect, Value, Deepen and Enrich our experiences, our relationships and our lives.

-So why do we need Psychotherapy ?
+So why do we need Core Development ?

 Just as a high proportion of the causes of problems in the atmosphere lie beneath the surface, in the soil and under the sea, many and possibly most of the causes of our emotional and mental challenges, and the resources needed to heal them, lie beneath the surface of our consciousness. read more